 - Cheating: Dishonesty of any kind on examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination from the text- book or from the examination paper of another student, assisting others to cheat, alteration of grade records, illegal entry or unauthorized presence in an office are examples of cheating.
 Complete honesty is required of the student in the presentation of any and all phases of course work.
 This applies to quizzes of what- ever length, as well as to final examinations, to daily reports and to term papers. - Plagiarism: Offering the work of another as one's own, without proper acknowledgment, is plagiarism; therefore, any student who fails to give credit for quotations or essentially identifiable expression of material taken from books, Internet resources, encyclopedias, magazines and other reference works, or from the themes, reports or other writings of a fellow student, is guilty of plagiarism.

-See South Plains College Student Guide 2015-2016, pages 13 and 14 and South Plains College General Catalog 2015-2016, page 22.
+See South Plains College Student Guide and South Plains College General Catalog for more information.

 See instructor's course information sheet for more information.

 Student Conduct Policy: